Amor-Jansen/BorderRealm/README.md

 ### Credits

-- Code
+## Code
+   - I followed a few different videos from https://www.youtube.com/@Frankslaboratory

-    I did Google a lot of concepts and used information from w3schools.com.
+   - I did Google a lot of concepts and used information from w3schools.com.

 ## Content